GQ Lupi b

-GQ Lupi b, or GQ Lupi B, is a possible extrasolar planet, brown dwarf or sub-brown dwarf orbiting the star GQ Lupi.
-Its discovery was announced in April 2005, less than a month before the full confirmation of 2M1207b was announced.
+GQ Lupi b, or GQ Lupi B is a substellar companion to the T Tauri star GQ Lupi.
+Classified as either an exoplanet or a brown dwarf, this object is still in the early stages of its formation, accreting gas from its circumplanetary disk.
+GQ Lupi b is orbiting at nearly 100 astronomical units from the star, with an estimated orbital period around a millennium.
+The object was discovered by R. Neuhäuser et al., through direct imaging and announced in April 2005, less than a month before the full confirmation of 2M1207b was announced.
 Along with 2M1207b, this was one of the first extrasolar planet candidates to be directly imaged.
-The image was made with the European Southern Observatory's VLT telescope at the Paranal Observatory, Chile on June 25, 2004.